-3C 465 was observed with both the expanded VLA and e-MERLIN at L-band continuum frequencies centred on 1.5 GHz using a bandwidth of 512 MHz.
-The bright sources 3C48 and 3C286 were used as the flux density calibrators for the VLA and e-MERLIN observations respectively.
-Our VLA data had 16 adjacent spectral windows - each 64 MHz spectral window had 64 channels 1.0 MHz wide with 1 second and 3 seconds of integration time for A and B-configurations respectively; and our e-MERLIN data had 8 adjacent intermediate-frequencies (IF) - each IF had 512 channels which was later averaged to 128 channels per IF with 2 seconds integration time.
-Observations in two VLA configurations (see Table 1) were undertaken in view of the scientific objectives of the present study that is, the e-MERLIN array with its long baselines yielded higher angular resolution of the science target, whereas the more diffuse large scale structure was sampled by the shorter baselines of the VLA to deliver the best possible uv coverage, which is essential to constructing high fidelity images.
-The data were calibrated, imaged and self-calibrated using standard procedures in CASA and AIPS respectively for the VLA and e-MERLIN datasets.
-As usual for VLBI observations, we performed fringe-fitting on the e-MERLIN datasets using the AIPS task [FRING] prior to calibration.
+3C465 was observed with both the expanded VLA and e-MERLIN at L-band continuum frequencies centred on 1.5 GHz using a bandwidth of 512 MHz.
+Observations in two VLA configurations (see Table 1) were undertaken in view of the scientific objectives of the present study - that is, the e-MERLIN array with its long baselines yielded higher angular resolution of the science target, whereas the more diffuse large scale structure was sampled by the shorter baselines of the VLA to deliver the best possible uv coverage, which is essential to constructing high fidelity images.
+The data were calibrated and imaged using the standard procedure in CASA and AIPS respectively for the VLA and e-MERLIN datasets.
+As a standard technique in all VLBI observations, we performed fringe-fitting on the e-MERLIN datasets prior to calibration.
+We compared our images with the X-Band (~ 8.5 GHz) VLA data of Hardcastle & Sakelliou (2004) from all four configurations (A, B, C and D) of the VLA with bandwidths of 25 MHz (for the A-configuration observations) and 50 MHz (for the rest).